osm2pgsql-dev/osm2pgsql-website/contribute/road-map.md

 ### Code Cleanup and Modernization

-Osm2pgsql started as a C program, later it was converted to C++03, then to C++11.
+Osm2pgsql started as a C program, later it was converted to C++03, then to C++11 and C++14.
 There is still old, often overly complex code in there that could do with some cleanup.
 And there are still lots of places where code linting tools such as clang-tidy report potential problems.

 The goal is to have clean and modern code that's easy to understand and change.
 This is especially important to make it easier for non-core developers to